 Students must affirm the value of human diversity.
-Students must interact in a respectful, compassionate and appropriate manner with all persons regardless of the person's age, class, race, religious affiliation (or lack thereof), gender, disability, sexual orientation and/or value system.
+Students must interact in a respectful, compassionate and appropriate manner with all persons regardless of the person's age, class, race, religious affiliation (or lack thereof), culture, gender, disability, pregnancy or veteran status, sexual orientation and/or value system.
 Students must not impose their own personal, religious, sexual and/or cultural values on their clients.
 Students must know how their own values, beliefs, emotions and past experiences affect their thinking, behavior and relationships.
 Students must be willing to examine and change their behavior when it interferes with their professional and academic interactions.
 Students must be able to work effectively with those in subordinate positions as well as those in authority.